 Reckless driving has been defined as driving in such a way so as “to create a real risk of causing physical injury to someone else who happens to be using the road or damage to property more substantial than the kind of minor damage that may be caused by an error of judgment in the course of parking one’s car”.
 (R v Lawrence AC 510).

 This might include, for example:

-To convict you of Reckless Driving, the prosecution must prove each of the following matters beyond reasonable doubt:
+To convict you of Reckless Driving, the prosecution must prove beyond a reasonable doubt that:

 Which Court Will Hear Your Matter?

-The offence is a summary offence and can only be finalised in the Local Court.
+The offence is a summary offence and can be finalised in the Local Court only.